 MetaTrader 5

 MetaTrader 5 also allows you to access Level II Pricing.
-This means the software will disclose the entire range of available prices for each currency directly from IC Markets’ liquidity providers.
+This means the software will disclose the entire range of available prices for each currency directly from IC Markets’ liquidity providers, ensuring full transparency of liquidity and tighter spreads.

 cTrader